TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: Simulation Studies

 To assess manipulation performance, we employ four complementary metrics that capture both effectiveness and efficiency dimensions.
 These metrics work together to provide a multifaceted evaluation of the manipulation task.

 \paragraph*{Success rate}

-As our primary measure of manipulation effectiveness, success rate employs clear binary criteria tailored to each object type.
-For articulated objects with standard joints, success requires either rotating a revolute joint beyond \(60.0^\circ\) or extending a prismatic joint beyond \(250.0~\mathrm{mm}\).
-For the Bézier curve trajectories, success is achieved when the gripper successfully guides the toy train from one end of the track to the other.
-Manipulations failing to meet these thresholds are classified as unsuccessful, regardless of progress made.
+As our primary measure of manipulation effectiveness, success rate employs a progress-based criterion tailored to each object type.
+For articulated objects with standard joints, we measure the percentage of the target displacement achieved: revolute joints are evaluated based on progress toward a \SI{60}{\degree} rotation, while prismatic joints are assessed based on progress toward a \SI{250}{\milli\meter} extension.
+For the Bézier curve trajectories, success is quantified as the percentage of track distance covered by the toy train from start to end.

 \paragraph*{Time efficiency}

 Time efficiency quantifies the temporal performance of successful manipulations, measuring the total duration from task initiation to completion.
 This metric holds particular significance in applications involving human-robot interaction, where swift task execution directly impacts system practicality and user experience.